ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 Resource exhaustion is an operational risk that might require reserving sufficient compute, storage, and network resources for management functions to guarantee the necessary resources are available to manage the environment.
 Another option to prevent resource exhaustion is through the assignment of quotas to workloads.

-Before you deploy a consolidated cluster, consider the following possible security risks :
+Before you deploy a consolidated cluster, consider the following possible security risks:
 * An attacker who gets access to a workload VM might be able to use future microarchitectural vulnerabilities to steal secrets from or manipulate memory on an ESXi host.
 * An attacker who gets access to a workload VM might be able to use future hypervisor vulnerabilities to escape from the VM and manipulate the management VMs on the same ESXi host.